CheezWhiz328/DMOJ/README.md

-# dmoj-problems
+# DMOJ
-splutions to various problems on dmoj.ca
+solutions to various problems on dmoj.ca